 This grassroots re-certification course is hosted on the U.S. Soccer Learning Center.

 Once you have officially signed up with U.S. Soccer, you can "LOG IN" again, click on "COURSES" in the upper left and under "AVAILABLE COURSES" click on Re-certification.
-Then set the "HOST" filter to South Texas Referee Committee and the "LOCATION" filter to All States to obtain the necessary results or you can find the re-certification course by clicking here.
-Please note the additional requirements in the course details.
+Then set the "HOST" filter to South Texas Referee Committee and clear the "LOCATION" filter to obtain the necessary results or you can find the re-certification course by clicking here.
+Please note the requirements in the course details.